rwik19/ECS102/README.md

 # ECS102
-C Programming files for theECS102 course
+C Programming files for the ECS102 course